-C.1 Project Selection

-Aeronautics inputs statewide data including PCI numbers and priority numbers as described above in Section A.3 into the APMS.
+A. Project Selection: Aeronautics inputs statewide data including PCI numbers (which trigger various pavement treatments - see table below) and priority numbers (see definitions section above) into the APMS.
 The result is a network - project prioritized - construction list.
 The pavement maintenance treatments that are recommended for funding include crack sealing, surface treatments (such as slurry seals) and thin overlays.
 As a rule, pavement repairs performed early in the life cycle of a pavement (such as crack sealing or surface treatments) are more cost-effective than repairs that have been delayed until major rehabilitation is required (such as reconstruction).
+See Figure 1 below for comparison.

-Figure 6: Pavement condition vs. Cost of repair
+Figure 1.
+Pavement condition versus cost of repair.

 Therefore, to maximize the benefit received from the expenditure of pavement preservation funds, projects with very low PCI values-(which require a great deal of money to rehabilitate with little effect on the overall statewide PCI)-are not currently eligible considering the limited state resources available for the program.
 However, these projects will be recommended for construction with Federal aid funds.
 Projects with high PCI values, where timely maintenance will render excellent life cycle potential, are given a high program funding priority within the pavement preservation program.
 Projects not selected for funding will be considered as back-up projects and reconsidered for future programming.
-Figure 7 illustrates the eligibility distribution (yellow area is within PCI range for APPP).
+See Figure 2 below for eligibility distribution (yellow area is within PCI range for APPP).